Chriscastanuela/cc-travel-tracker/README.md

 [Back to Main](#mainContents)
 <ul>
-    <li>The "Travel Tracker" project is a project that allows a travel agency customer to log in to the agency's website, manage their trips, and book a trip</li>
+    <li>The "Travel Tracker" project includes making a website that allows a travel agency customer to log in to the agency's website, manage their trips, and book a trip</li>
 </ul>

 ### What I Enjoyed The Most